tysanders-tamu/ashbyinc/README.md

 - [ ] Picking up on new languages
 - [ ] Staying on top of my homework
 - [ ] Enjoying the beach

+### What's my toxic trait?
+> Listening to the worst country music as something to code to